RECONSTRUCTING THE 1954 ROUEN FLYING DISK

 There are still a few aspects which seem problematic and will require further attention, particularly regarding the location and shape of the tail-fin, but since all elements of the craft are inter-related, any small amendments will require a complete revision of the plan.
 I will continue to refine these drawings until the positional errors are acceptably low.
 A reconstruction in the form of a three-dimensional model would be desirable.
 Only then will I be satisfied that the true appearance of these enigmatic craft have finally been revealed.

-The Rouen UFO Photo - Additional Information and Recent Research
+The Rouen UFO Photo: Additional Information and Research (ca. 2004)

 Many UFO investigators now believe that the Rouen photo was taken on 5th March 1957, and not 1954 as previously cited by many researchers (including myself).
 The error seems to have arisen after the incorrect date was given in a 1964 publication by NICAP.
 The British publication Flying Saucer Review (May-June 1957 edition) added that the photograph was taken "at 08.13 hours".